<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 1. Identify your stakeholders

 Based on the project and its objectives, start by creating a list of all its potential stakeholders, from people and groups to organisations.
-Consider everyone that may be affected by or can have an influence or interest in your project and its outcomes.
+Consider everyone who may be affected by or can have an influence on or an interest in your project and its outcomes.

 Do not remove or disregard anyone just yet.
 The more granular you are, the better to ensure you have considered all relevant stakeholders.
 As your project evolves, you may need to update your list, adding or removing stakeholders.